piyaphatliamwilai/piyaphatliamwilai/README.md

 # About

-A 14-years old self-taught python coder and a geography nerd, most of my projects are aimed to automating my homeworks that I recieved from my teachers.
+i write code for fun and most of my coding program goes to automating my homeworks!

 # Organization